unraid/docs/docs/unraid-os/troubleshooting/common-issues/system-crashes-and-stability.md

 <details>
 <summary><strong>Click to expand/collapse</strong></summary>

 Unraid’s flexibility comes from its support for plugins and Docker containers.
 However, third-party plugins can introduce instability, especially if they are outdated or incompatible with your current Unraid version.

+When troubleshooting...

-When troubleshooting, use Safe Mode to temporarily disable plugins and identify the source of issues.
-Prefer Docker containers over plugins for added features since containers provide better isolation from the core operating system and are less likely to cause system-wide problems.
-Regularly update or remove unused or unsupported plugins to maintain stability.
+   - Use [Safe Mode](../../using-unraid-to/customize-your-experience/plugins.md#troubleshooting-with-safe-mode) to temporarily disable plugins and identify the source of issues.
+   - Prefer Docker containers over plugins for added features since containers provide better isolation from the core operating system and are less likely to cause system-wide problems.
+   - Regularly update or remove unused or unsupported plugins to maintain stability.

 </details>

 ### Firmware and BIOS updates